Saybayry/about/README.md

 # about me

-My name is Kamil, I am an artist and a programmer .
+My name is Kamil, I am an artist and a programmer.

 Sometimes I develop games for jam

 I am currently a student

+i can create game on godot engen, i can write shader on glsl i can creat web serwis at djngo or java swing